 If you’ve spent any time at all playing broomball, you know the name Acacia.
 It’s the ultimate brand in the sport and manufactures the most reliable sticks, shoes, and equipment.
 When broomball sticks break, it’s either because the shaft snaps or the head comes off, and with a solid brand like Acacia, that doesn’t happen often.

-The very high-end broomball sticks can run as much as $100, but this Acacia deluxe stick, so you’re getting a good brand at a good price.
+The very high-end broomball sticks can run as much as $100, but this Acacia deluxe stick is cheaper, so you’re getting a good brand at a good price.
 It’s made from aluminum that is strong but lightweight – that’s the best combination of factors you’ll find in a broom.
 It comes in striking white/black and white/red color combos.
 The Acacia gets our highest recommendation, especially for beginners and intermediate players, as one of the best broomball sticks around.

 Are you starting a league and you want to purchase an entire set of sticks?
 This NiceRink set might be perfect.
 It includes 12 wooden sticks and two balls – enough for you to stage full games with two teams.
 The sticks are basic, but they are perfectly fine for league play – those players who want a fancier stick can always purchase one on their own 🙂